Updated:

 Great executive leaders have a strong sense of awareness.
 They are aware of their strengths and weaknesses.
 They are same at work, and home.
 This genuineness helps them to connect to the people effectively (Conchie, n. d).

-Communication skills
+Communication Skills

 For being an efficient executive leader, one must possess great communication skills.
 They have to be skilled in communicating their message effectively.
 The message has to be clear, exact, authentic, and accurate.
 The communication encompasses others’ needs and concerns and thus add value to their world (Myatt, 2012, p.3).
 Leaders with motivational communication skill are praiseworthy, but it is something more than giving an inspiring speech.
 Their interaction with people should connect them with the purpose (Bates, 2009).

-Coaching and mentoring.
-An overview
+Coaching and Mentoring.
+An Overview

 Business organisations have an urgent requirement for some development programs for generating motivated and ambitious successors.
 The overall growth of the organisations needs to run development programs that help employees who need to acquire certain skills and guidance relating to their work performance.
 Highly talented managers need to recognize their potential and skills.
 They need to plan their career growth by determining certain goals and work on achieving them efficiently.
 The conventional method of producing an efficient successor by the line managers may seem to be inefficient in bringing out desired results.
 The reasons may be the manager’s incapability in identifying potential high-flyer, the possibility of reluctance in counselling so as not to let a valuable employee go to another part of the organisation.
 Or the probability of bias against particular subordinates and putting hurdles on their career path even if they are talented and have high potential (Leucke & Ibarra, 2004).

 Coaching and mentoring for leaders is beneficial in integrating the effects of change in the organisations.
 In the constantly changing circumstances, the organisations need to have competent leaders who can ensure the continuance of work and achievement of desired goals.
 A competent and efficient leader can steer the actions of his team in pursuing desired objectives.
 He can re-direct the actions of the co-workers by making the goals explicit and coherent and then conferring procedures to acquire those goals.
 He should also appreciate the sincere efforts and good performance of his team.
-Lacking in the traits as mentioned above, may call for more coaching and mentoring exercise for the leader.
-“Effective leadership mentoring and coaching is a competency that builds on a leaders desire to empower and encourage the members of their team to succeed” (Leadership Development and Talent Management, 2013, Para 2).
+Lacking in the traits as mentioned above, may call for more coaching and mentoring exercises for the leader.
+“Effective leadership mentoring and coaching is a competency that builds on a leader’s desire to empower and encourage the members of their team to succeed” (Leadership Development and Talent Management, 2013, Para 2).

 Executive coaching can be compared to an actual journey driven by an actual coach or carriage who escorts the executive to his desired destination.
-“When Coaching is done effectively, with the requisite understanding of its purpose and competency of practice, it is a powerful and effective tool” (Coaching and mentoring, n.d., Para 4).
+“When Coaching is done effectively, with the requisite understanding of its purpose and competency of practice, it is a powerful and effective tool” (Coaching and Mentoring, n.d., Para 4).
 Kilburg (2000) defines executive coaching as:

 • a helping relationship formed between a client who has managerial authority